cloudhsiao/Alive/README.md

 The code has merged both Taicon DG & SZ.

 ## How
-open `config/general.js` and change following settings to fit the right site.
+Open `config/general.js` and change following settings to fit the right site.

 Setting for Taicon-DG: